chris-belcher/electrum-personal-server/README.md

 resources which push people towards using centralized solutions.
 This is what we'd like to avoid with Electrum Personal Server.

-Definitely check out implementations like [ElectrumX](https://github.com/kyuupichan/electrumx/) if you're interested in this sort of thing.
+Definitely check out implementations like [ElectrumX](https://github.com/kyuupichan/electrumx/) and [Electrs](https://github.com/romanz/electrs) if you're interested in this sort of thing.

 #### Bitcoin without internet access